WELLMIND-DataSolutions/Claim-denial-prediction-root-cause-classifier/README.md

 ## Pipeline

-**Data preprocessing** (`src/step01` – `step07`): loads and profiles the raw CMS data, audits nulls and duplicates, cleans and encodes it, and defines the denial proxy target.
+**Data preprocessing**: loads and profiles the raw CMS data, audits nulls and duplicates, cleans and encodes it, and defines the denial proxy target.

-**Denial risk modeling** (`src/step08_model.py`): train/validation/test split, class imbalance handling, baseline vs. boosted tree comparison, Optuna tuning, threshold review, SHAP-style feature importance, and a bias/overfit audit.
+**Denial risk modeling**: train/validation/test split, class imbalance handling, baseline vs. boosted tree comparison, Optuna tuning, threshold review, SHAP-style feature importance, and a bias/overfit audit.

-**Root-cause NLP pipeline** (`src/step09` – `step11`): builds the RARC-style taxonomy and synthetic training text, then trains and compares TF-IDF and DistilBERT classifiers.
+**Root-cause NLP pipeline** : builds the RARC-style taxonomy and synthetic training text, then trains and compares TF-IDF and DistilBERT classifiers.

 ---